cypress-io/cypress/docs/source/api/commands/clearlocalstorage.md

 comments: false
 ---

-Clear all data in local storage.
+Clear data in local storage.

 {% note warning %}
 Cypress automatically runs this command *before* each test to prevent state from being shared across tests.
 You shouldn't need to use this command unless you're using it to clear localStorage inside a single test.